phoenixweiss/Bumpster/README.md

 ### AFTER_BUMP_BRANCH option

 This option allows you to specify the branch to switch to after a version bump.
-By default, it switches to the main branch.
-If the specified branch does not exist, it falls back to the default branch.
+By default, it switches back to the development branch (so you can resume work in `dev` right after tagging a release).
+If the specified branch does not exist, it falls back to the configured development branch.

 **Example**: